 Owing to the altitude of Malana, winter sets in a bit early here than the lower areas like Kasol.
 If the weather turned bad, it can start to snow anytime from mid-November.
 Malana turns into a white wonderland during peak winter months so if experiencing snow was on your mind, these months would be perfect for your trip.

-I would like to mention that it is not easy to reach Malana village during winters as the place can get buried under several feet of snow at this time.
-The trail leading to the village becomes a bit difficult to navigate and sometimes even the road to the Malana gate can get blocked.
+I would like to mention that it is not easy to reach Malana village during winters.
+In January and February, the place can get buried under several feet of snow at this time.
+The trail leading to the village becomes a bit difficult to navigate.
+Sometimes even the road to the Malana gate can get blocked.

 The temperatures remain mostly sub-zero in these months.
 So be adequately prepared while heading to Malana during winters.
 A good winter jacket and winter boots are quintessential for a trip at this time.